Pride and Prejudice: Class

 Lady Catherine confronts Elizabeth about Darcy, on the title page of the first illustrated edition.
 This is the other of the first two illustrations of the novel.

-Austen might be known now for her "romances" but the marriages in her novels engage with economics and class distinction.
-Pride and Prejudice is hardly the exception.
+Austen might now be known for her "romances," but the marriages in her novels engage with economics and class distinctions.
+Pride and Prejudice is no exception.

-When Darcy proposes to Elizabeth, he cites their economic and social differences as an obstacle his excessive love has had to overcome, though he still anxiously harps on the problems it poses for him within his social circle.
-His aunt, Lady Catherine, later characterises these differences in particularly harsh terms when she conveys what Elizabeth's marriage to Darcy will become, "Will the shades of Pemberley be thus polluted?"
-Although Elizabeth responds to Lady Catherine's accusations that hers is a potentially contaminating economic and social position (Elizabeth even insists she and Darcy, as gentleman's daughter and gentleman, are "equals"), Lady Catherine refuses to accept the possibility of Darcy's marriage to Elizabeth.
+When Darcy proposes to Elizabeth, he cites their economic and social differences as obstacles his excessive love has had to overcome, though he still anxiously harps on the problems they pose for him within his social circle.
+His aunt, Lady Catherine, later characterises these differences in particularly harsh terms when she conveys what Elizabeth's marriage to Darcy will become: "Will the shades of Pemberley be thus polluted?"
+Although Elizabeth responds to Lady Catherine's accusations that hers is a potentially contaminating economic and social position (Elizabeth even insists she and Darcy, as a gentleman's daughter and a gentleman, are "equals"), Lady Catherine refuses to accept the possibility of Darcy's marriage to Elizabeth.
 However, as the novel closes, "...through curiosity to see how his wife conducted herself", Lady Catherine condescends to visit them at Pemberley.

-As is apparent from Elizabeth's response, the key class distinction in the social world of Pride and Prejudice, is between those who are 'gentlemen' and those who are not.
-The main signifier of gentlemanly status in this world is the possession in the family, of inherited landed wealth.
-Pemberley, Rosings Park and Longbourn are all inherited estates of longstanding; so the families that possess them do have the settled status of gentlemen; whereas Lucas Lodge is not, and Sir William and his family do not.
+As is apparent from Elizabeth's response, the key class distinction in the social world of Pride and Prejudice is between those who are 'gentlemen' and those who are not.
+The main signifier of gentlemanly status in this world is the possession in the family of inherited landed wealth.
+Pemberley, Rosings Park and Longbourn are all inherited estates of longstanding; so the families that possess them do have the settled status of gentlemen, whereas Lucas Lodge is not, and Sir William and his family do not.
 Gentlemanly status could, however, be maintained by families not in possession of an estate for those in specific occupations; chiefly the Church, the Law, and the Armed Forces.
-But within these professions the distinction was still evident.
-Officers in regular regiments of foot were gentleman, officers in the Marines were not.
+But within these professions, the distinction was still evident.
+Officers in regular regiments of foot were gentlemen; officers in the Marines were not.
 Incumbent beneficed clergy (prebendaries, rectors and vicars) were gentleman, perpetual and assistant curates were not.
 For younger sons of titled and gentry families like Colonel Fitzwilliam, the Law, Church and the Army represented alternative refuges of gentility for those without landed wealth of their own.
 In this, the English landed gentry were unusual in Europe; younger sons of equivalent minor nobility in France, Sweden or Italy who entered salaried professions commonly were considered to have lost noble status.